January 7, 2025

 The typical cost for a standard home is between $15000-20,000

-Many clients will often re-wire at the same time as completing other renovations, as one big reno.
+Many clients will often re-wire at the sametime as completing other renovations, as one big reno.
 This can lower the total renovation cost a little overall, as it’s easier to run cabling when walls are off, and wall /ceiling repair is lower cost if you’ve already commissioned a painter/plasterer for larger work.

-• Upgrading lighting to modern LED
+• Upgrading to energy-efficient LED lighting.

-• Installation of a new earthing system
+• Adding a new earthing system to improve electrical safety.

 Types of wiring used today